The Paradox of Power Loss in a Lossless Infinite Transmission Line: A non-ideal behavior of an ideal circuit

 where $\gamma$ is the propagation constant.
 The phasor part is written with an assumed $e^{j \omega t}$ time dependence throughout.
-Now of the two terms in (\ref {25}), the first one represents a wave travelling along increasing $z$ commencing at $z=0$, while the second represents a wave travelling towards decreasing $z$ which in case of an infinite line would have to start from $z=\infty$ an infinite time back and thus must be dropped.
+Now of the two terms in Eq. (\ref {25}), the first one represents a wave traveling along increasing $z$ commencing at $z=0$, while the second represents a wave traveling towards decreasing $z$ which in case of an infinite line would have to start from $z=\infty$ an infinite time back and thus must be dropped.
 Therefore the voltage along an infinite transmission line can be written as,

 From this one gets for the electric current,

 Here $Z_0$, the characteristic impedance of the line given by,

 Equations (\ref{5}) and (\ref{6}) represent an attenuated sinusoidal wave along $z$, with $\alpha$ as the attenuation constant and $\beta=2\pi/\lambda$ as the wave number.